C-Smash VRS: Development

 C-Smash VRS originated from publisher Jörg Tittel's obsession with Cosmic Smash, a niche Sega title he discovered in 2001.
 Despite initial resistance from Sega—where "half" of contacts were unfamiliar with the game—development started on the game in 2019.
 He partnered with UK-based VR studio Wolf & Wood, known for narrative titles like The Last Worker and The Exorcist: Legion VR, to adapt the 2D arcade concept into VR.

 Audio tracks were contributed by Japanese DJ Ken Ishii (of Rez Infinite fame), synth producer Danalogue (frontman of The Comet Is Coming and Soccer 96), and electronic group UNKLE.

 A demo launched on March 23, 2023, for PlayStation VR2, featuring solo training and online play.
 Post-launch, updates addressed matchmaking issues, added co-op, Infinity mode, and a music player.
 A limited physical edition by Limited Run Games was announced in 2024.

 C-Smash VRS New Dimension

-An updated non-VR version released in 2024 for PlayStation 5 called New Dimension introduced third-person controls, new animations, and hybrid cross-play, serving as a free upgrade for owners of the PSVR2 version.
+An updated non-VR version released on September 26, 2024 for PlayStation 5 called New Dimension introduced third-person controls, new animations, and hybrid cross-play, serving as a free upgrade for owners of the PSVR2 version.